GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 API Key From Scrapingdog

-As we are using Scrapingdog’s Google Shopping Scraper for this tutorial, we would also need an API Key to extract the shopping results.
+As we are using Scrapingdog’s Google Shopping Scraper API for this tutorial, we would also need an API Key to extract the shopping results.

 Getting an API Key from Scrapingdog is easy.
 You have to register on its website, and after that, you will be directed to its dashboard where you will get your API Key.